 These were all uninhabited woods or fields.

-These Lots were all bought by different people but only one person immediately built a house on his property and that was Henry Angus who built a house on Lot 8, Great Doggetts, as soon as he acquired it.
+These Lots were all bought by different people but only one person immediately built a house on his property and that was Henry Angus who built a house on Lot 8, Great Doggetts.
 This was called Five Diamonds but it was an earlier version, not the house we see today.
 The other purchasers all sold their property on to others who then built houses.

 Looking at the individual houses in more detail.

 He and his wife stayed there until in April 1921 when they purchased it from the Herringhams only to quickly sell it on to Helen Theodora Tetley in May 1922.
-She was a spinster and daughter of H G Tetley chairman of Courtaulds Textile.
+She was a spinster and daughter of H G Tetley, Chairman of Courtaulds Textiles.

 Miss Tetley had the main part of the original house demolished and a substantial new house and gardens designed by James E Forbes, built by Rust and Ratcliffe and completed in November 1926 (source ARDC surveyors lists).
 Forbes design is quite different to his earlier designs for the other houses and seems to have drawn on his recent experience of renovating Barrington Court in Somerset.

-Miss Tetley was a breeder of championship cocker spaniels which she exhibeted
+Miss Tetley was a breeder of championship cocker spaniels which she exhibited.

 Pollards Park was designed by James Edwin Forbes who was only 28 and had just recently branched out on his own in Birmingham.
 How he came to be chosen by Grove to build his houses in 1904 is unknown.
 He joined in partnership with Duncan Tate in 1905 and they then forged a successful practice.